 No, not at all!
 You should look into it before you get too concerned- for Indian women, a traditional powder bindi is worn to signify marriage/new marriage, however they are a fashion accessory.
 Rather than being inappropriate, it has become a conversation starter with Hindu women and always seen in a positive light!

-I’m currently at RMIT University in Brunswick doing fashion design and prior to that I began the Design Art degree at Australian Academy of Design, majoring in fashion also.
+Hi, I’m currently at RMIT University in Brunswick doing fashion design and prior to that I began the Design Art degree at Australian Academy of Design, majoring in fashion also.
 If you are looking for advice on Melbourne fashion schools, feel free to inbox me again, I think I might have some advice up my sleeve after my uni-hopping ways! xx

 I realise I have explained little-to-none re: the parade.
+So.

 Friday night I finally got a handful of my designs onto the runway (yay!) for the Expressions Fashion Gala (Butterfly Foundation charity event).
 I jest not, this was better than Christmas for me.
 I was THAT mother flippin’ excited!